 Student Visa-holders may be eligible for a Graduate Visa after successfully completing a degree course.

 “If you're applying for this program, the first thing that you should have is your passion about plant and microbial science.
 The best thing about the course is that we are exposed to different researchers in science that are top tier in the world.” - Mark-Jave Bautista

 “Being at TSL has given me a greater launch pad.
 Apply for this if you're really interested in studying all about plant-microbe interactions.
 It's an exciting place to be.” - Vidya Shivakumaraswamy

 “I applied for this course because it's a unique opportunity.
 It's a good environment to be here.
 People are very supportive, and I do learn a lot.
 It's the best place to learn about plant health, isn't it?” - Tantawat Fame Nardwattanawong

 If you want to know more about the course from our current students, please email them directly.

 Apply through the University of East Anglia

 You will register for your degree at the University of East Anglia (UEA) through the School of Biological Sciences.
 UEA offers accommodation on their campus, which is part of the wider Norwich Research Park in which TSL is also situated.
-Overseas postgraduate students new to UEA are usually given priority for a place to stay on campus.
+Overseas postgraduate students new to UEA who apply early enough are usually given priority for a place to stay on campus.

 Whatever your funding source, you must satisfy the entry requirements for this course, including demonstrating a high internationally competitive academic standard, and a commitment to active learning and independent study.